Algebraic approach to a two-qubit quantum thermal machine: The isotropic Heisenberg model

 \section{The isotropic Heisenberg model}

 In this section we will use the algebraic methods described above to analyze an Otto cycle with a working substance composed of two interacting spins, or qubits.
 The spins are driven by a global interaction with a time-dependent external magnetic field, which can vary in direction and intensity.
 We also consider an interaction between the two qubits analogous to the one in the Heisenberg XXX (or isotropic) Hamiltonian for two spins \cite{Statistical_Many_Body}.
-An Otto cycle with this interaction model was presented in \cite{2qbitOttoengine1,OttoCycleUFF}.
+An Otto cycle with this interaction model was presented in Refs. \cite{2qbitOttoengine1} and \cite{OttoCycleUFF}.
 However, these previous works considered the magnetic field fixed in one direction, which, in the isotropic case, causes the Hamiltonian to commute at different times.

 Let us start by describing the working substance and its corresponding Hamiltonian.
 Since we are dealing with a system of interacting spins, the total Hamiltonian of the working substance will be composed of a term associated with the external driving of the magnetic field, as well as an internal term, related to the coupling.
-We will discuss the properties of these two terms, and also present the method used to compute the TEO for this system.
+We will discuss the properties of these two terms, and use our results to compute the TEO for this system.